Q. What is a promise?

 Methods

-- success with valuereject(reason)
+- resolve(value)- success with value

-- fail with reasonnotify(value)
+- reject(reason)- fail with reason

-- notify
+- notify(value)- notify

 Properties